meKhairul/BiddersDen-masterApp/README.md

 # Bidders-Den-System
-Introduction
-Bidder’s Den will be an online auction place, where people will be able to sell and buy goods online through bidding, sitting from home.
+Bidder’s Den is an online auction place, where people can sell and buy goods online through bidding, sitting from home.

-The company will have a dedicated warehouse to store the products.
-Sellers will send their product details (including photos, purchasing price, purchasing memo, time used, current state, base price etc) to the company.
-The company will then verify the details and accept/reject the product for auction.
-If accepted, the seller has to send the product to the company.
-The company will receive the product, store it in the warehouse and it will be on the website on next auction day.
-The bidders will then bid for their desired product until the time ends.
-After the time ends, the product will be handed over to the buyer with courier or other ways they are convenient with.

 This project aims to develop a complete web application that will help sellers to sell, buyers to bid and buy through the company.